rskupnik/parrot/README.md

 # Parrot

-Parrot is a property-files abstraction layer that aims to simplify the usage of various property files.
+Parrot is a property-files abstraction layer that aims to simplify the usage of multiple property files.

 It's very simple - Parrot loads every .properties file from the classpath and from the working directory and makes them available through one simple method.